 WTP Analytical Laboratory

-The Analytical Laboratory, also known as the Lab, will serve as a process link between the Pretreatment, High-Level Waste Vitrification and Low-Activity Waste Vitrification facilities.
+The Analytical Laboratory, also known as the Lab, will process samples of batches of waste being fed from the Hanford tank farms to the High-Level Waste Vitrification and Low-Activity Waste Vitrification facilities.
 The Lab is 320 feet long and 180 feet wide, approximately the size of a football field, and 45 feet, or four stories, high.

 The laboratory's key function is to ensure that all glass produced by the Low-Activity Vitrification Facility meets all regulatory requirements and standards.
 During direct-feed low-activity waste operations, technicians in the laboratory will analyze approximately 3,000 process waste samples each year.

 Analyses will confirm the correct glass-former “recipe” needed to produce a consistent glass form.
-Samples will also be taken throughout the vitrification process to confirm a high-quality glass product and good process controls.
+Samples will also be taken throughout the vitrification process to confirm a high-quality glass product and good process controls to ensure the final vitrified product is stable and not a threat to the environment or people.

 A Closer Look Inside the Analytical Laboratory